Emerah/Maschine-Control/README.md

 from Live.

-Template offers 2 identical pages. one that displays information in mackie format. and one that displays the maschine midi mode background. switch to page 2 to see information.
+Template offers 2 identical pages. one that displays information in mackie format. and one that displays the maschine midi mode background.

 please keep that info in mind if you try to customize/relocate controls.